A. Owner's License.

 (a) The name, address, social security number, and date of birth of each person having an interest in the entity;

-(b) The relative proportions of those interests in § B(2)(a), above;
+(b) The relative proportions of those interests in §B(2)(a), of this regulation;

 (c) To whom the winnings are payable;